-One of the greatest benefits of artificial intelligence (AI) is its ability to augment human decision-making, making it faster, easier, and more precise than when done alone.
+One of the greatest benefits of AI is its ability to augment human decision-making — making it faster, easier, and more precise than when done alone.
 Chatbots bring these capabilities to everyday people, who might otherwise grow tired or confused with too much information or tedious processes.

 Chatbots can provide 24/7 conversational-AI communication to citizens by connecting them to public services via mobile devices, phones, and desktop computers.
 They can provide citizens with key information about regulations, laws, and policies, as well as critical personal information and processes, all of which might otherwise be difficult to find or execute.

 AI-powered chatbots use machine learning to constantly improve their interactions with citizens — their key advantage in these public-facing roles.
 Government information and services are complex by nature, and governments need to serve the entire adult population, as opposed to a select group of customers, as with private companies.

 Let’s assume a citizen comes to a local government website with a particularly complex challenge.
 A chatbot could easily walk a user through the challenge, helping the user navigate complex information in the process.
 The chatbot never becomes tired or pressed for time like staff members — it can even service hundreds of citizens simultaneously.
 And a good chatbot can work relentlessly on behalf of each of those citizens.

 While the chatbot is helping someone with a request for information, a staff member, who is now available, can spend more time helping someone with a situation that requires the attention of a human.

 State and local governments have already launched pilot projects for chatbots to engage citizens, making their services more accessible and easing the operational burdens of routine and labor-intensive activities.
 These agencies can now apply staff resources to more-valuable activities — something that had been very difficult to achieve previously.